-In accordance with Government Auditing Standards, we have also issued our report dated February 24, 2021 on our consideration of the Measure J bond building fund's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting are porting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Measure J bond building fund's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated January 11, 2023 on our consideration of the District's internal control over financial reporting and on our test of its compliance with certain provisions of laws, regulations, contracts and other matters for the Measure J General Obligation Bonds.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance for the Bond Funds.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Imperial Community College District's internal control over financial reporting and compliance for the Bond Funds.